-Opened recently in 2010, this Schindlers Museum chronicles the life in Krakow before and around the Second World War.
-One of the important events that it documents is the arrival of Nazi Germans in the city in 1939.
-And the tragedies that followed over the next five years at its permanent exhibition titled ‘Kraków During Nazi Occupation 1939-1945.
-Schindler’s factory was brought to focus by the famous Speilberg film Schindler’s List that was shot primarily in Krakow.
+Opened recently in 2010, this Schindler’s Museum chronicles life in Krakow before and around the Second World War.
+One of the critical events that it documents is the arrival of Nazi Germans in the city in 1939.
+And the tragedies that followed over the next five years at its permanent exhibition titled Kraków During Nazi Occupation 1939-1945.

-Schindlers Museum Visit – Things to do in Krakow
+Schindler’s Museum visit – Things to do in Krakow

 Schindler’s Factory